iwatake2222/RaspberryPiCrossCompileSetup/readme.md

 * Debugger tab
 	* GDB debugger = /home/myname/dev/raspberry/tools/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian-x64/bin/arm-linux-gnueabihf-gdb
 * Click "Debug"

 ### Run or Debug
 * Debug -> Hello Debug  # Do not choose "Local C/C++ Application"
 * Debug perspective will open and break at the first line
 * You can also "Run" the application

+### Note
+* Do not forget to STOP debugging when you finish or before you start next debugging.
+Otherwise, you will fail to upload binary next time